Timwi/KtaneSouvenir/documentation.md

 ### Making Questions

-There are several `makeQuestion` and `makeSpriteQuestion` overloads, which are for different question and answer types (there exist other overload for niche use cases):
+There are several `makeQuestion` and `makeSpriteQuestion` overloads, which are for different question and answer types (there exist other overloads for niche use cases):

 ```cs
 // Default